sunyilgdx/NSP-BERT/README.md

 ## News

 2021/10/11 We uploaded the code on several English classification task datasets, **AG’s News, DBPedia, Amazon and IMDB**.
+The Acc. of NSP-BERT on those datasets are about 81.8, 70.9, 71.9 and 70.7 (We tested about 1K samples).
 Thanks to [Shengding Hu](https://github.com/ShengdingHu) and his [KnowledgeablePromptTuning](https://github.com/ShengdingHu/KnowledgeablePromptTuning).

 ## Guide
 | Section | Description |